 UC Master Degree Project

-The 4th semester of DocNomads is entirely dedicated to the research, development and production of the students’ individual thesis documentary film (26’) and its corresponding dossier.
+The 4th semester of DocNomads is entirely dedicated to the research, development and production of the students’ individual thesis documentary film and its corresponding academic essay and professional dossier.
 This is the final requirement of the degree program.

 The class is divided in to three proportional groups, each assigned to one of the schools in the consortium.
 The individual graduation projects must be carried out in the assigned country, whether that is Portugal, Hungary or Belgium.

-The curriculum of the final semester is organised in four course units, which make up the components of the Master Degree Project (MDP), namely:
+The curriculum of the final semester is organised in two course units, which make up the components of the Master Degree Project (MDP), namely:

 The production crew is organised autonomously by each student for his/her film.
 A small contribution in cash for production expenses is provided to each individual project, upon approval of the corresponding planning for the film’s implementation.